What is Opportunity International’s vision?

 What does Opportunity International do?

-Opportunity International is a microfinance organization that provides small business loans, banking, insurance and training to nearly 14.3 million clients working their way out of poverty in the developing world.
+Opportunity International is a microfinance organization that provides small business loans, banking, insurance and training to nearly 9.6 million people working their way out of poverty in the developing world.

 What are Opportunity International's Values?